ultrabug/ultrabug.fr/docs/index.md

 - [mkdocs-static-i18n](https://github.com/ultrabug/mkdocs-static-i18n): a MkDocs plugin that allows you to create localized versions of your documentation (or even websites such as mine)
 - [matterhook](https://github.com/numberly/matterhook): a Python library to interact with Mattermost Webhooks

-This is a quick list of projects I have contributed to:
+This is a quick list of projects I also contribute to:

 - [MkDocs](https://github.com/mkdocs/mkdocs)
 - [Apache Airflow](https://github.com/apache/airflow)